Food and Country

-Food and Country is a 2023 American documentary film directed by Laura Gabbert which explores how the COVID pandemic impacted American small farmers and independent restaurants.
+Food and Country is a 2023 American documentary film directed by Laura Gabbert, which explores how the COVID pandemic impacted American small farmers and independent restaurants.

 The film premiered at the Sundance Film Festival on January 23, 2023, and was released in the United States on October 2, 2024.

 Release

-The film first premiered at the 2023 Sundance Film Festival on January 23, 2023, and later at the Thessaloniki Documentary Festival on March 5, 2023, South by Southwest on March 13, 2023, the Cleveland Film Festival on March 31, 2023, the Minneapolis St. Paul International Film Festival on April 26, 2023, the Hot Docs International Film Festival on April 28, 2023, the Seattle International Film Festival on May 2023, the Nantucket Film Festival on June 22, 2023, and the Philadelphia Film Festival on October 25, 2023.
+The film first premiered at the Sundance Film Festival on January 23, 2023, and later at the Thessaloniki Documentary Festival on March 5, 2023, South by Southwest on March 13, 2023, the Cleveland Film Festival on March 31, 2023, the Minneapolis St. Paul International Film Festival on April 26, 2023, the Hot Docs International Film Festival on April 28, 2023, the Seattle International Film Festival in May 2023, the Nantucket Film Festival on June 22, 2023, and the Philadelphia Film Festival on October 25, 2023.
 On August 21, 2024, Greenwich Entertainment acquired the distribution rights to the film, which was released on October 2, 2024.

+Reception

+Box office

 In the United States, the film made $4,037 from two theaters in its opening weekend.

+Critical response

+In a positive review, Lisa Kennedy of Variety wrote that the film is "brimming with likable interviewees".